kiper22/Betting-Odds-Analysis/readme.md

+# Planned Changes
+This project will be a part of my master's thesis and will undergo a complete overhaul, including:

+- Integration of historical data
+- Addition of match statistics, team lineups, and various betting options
+- Statistical analysis of each type of bet across leagues, seasons, and the entire dataset
+- Development of a neural network based on LSTM and time series forecasting, with a dual-purpose approach:
+  - One network for evaluating the profitability of bets and predicting potential outcomes
+  - Another network for bet selection and coupon optimization, potentially utilizing a multi-agent system
+- Comparison of traditional statistical analysis and neural network-based decision-making
+- If the results demonstrate consistent profitability, transitioning the project to real-time data streaming, enabling automated data retrieval and processing

 # Betting Odds Analysis
 Project cointaing:
 - data collection - Betting odds data are collected from today's and tomorrow's matches.
 The collected data is stored in CSV format.
 CSV files are merged and supplemented to create comprehensive datasets.